Frequently Asked Questions

 Q: Do other organizations charge administrative fees?

-A: An "administrative fee" or "gift fee" of 5% is in line with administrative fees at other university foundations throughout the country, including the University of Oregon and Oregon State University.
-In the non-profit sector, best practice standards hold that operating costs in the range of 15-20% are considered to be excellent, assuring that approximately $.80 of every dollar contributed goes to providing direct services.
+A: In the non-profit sector, best practice standards hold that operating costs in the range of 15-20% are considered to be excellent, assuring that approximately $.80 of every dollar contributed goes to providing direct services.
 For example, the United Way of Lane County currently charges an administrative fee of 15%.
-By comparison, $.95 of each dollar you give to the LCC Foundation gets put to work by the College for the specific purpose you choose to support.
+By comparison, $.93 of each dollar you give to the LCC Foundation gets put to work by the College for the specific purpose you choose to support.

 Q: What is the importance of Lane Community College in our community?